2025 IHAF Conference & Awards

 Presented By

-Gaemer Gutierrez, VP, Creative, Luxury Brand Holdings
+Gaemer Gutierrez, VP, Creative Director, Luxury Brand Holdings

 This highly personal keynote traces the arc of a creative career through the eyes of a designer navigating the corporate world—from honing your craft early on, to refining it mid-career, to ultimately leading with creativity at the executive level.
 Beyond titles and portfolios lies the unspoken journey: navigating personalities and politics, learning how to embrace feedback, weathering restructures, and quietly building influence without losing your creative soul.
 Whether you’re finding your footing or guiding a team, this talk reveals candid insights and hard-earned wisdom from every stage of the journey.